fpellizz/EasyInstall_Oracle12c/README.md

 SOURCE1=linuxamd64_12102_database_se2_1of2.zip
 SOURCE2=linuxamd64_12102_database_se2_2of2.zip
 ```
 - `[OPTIONAL]` set the **HOSTNAME** variable with the hostname or the ip address of the server in which you are going to install Oracle.
 This step is optional because, if you left empty the HOSTNAME value, will automagically replace with the output of the bash command "_hostname -f_" by the installation script .
-If you're working on amazon for example, the script automatically will pick the private ip, and sometimes it is not a good thing.
+If you're working on amazon for example, the script automatically will pick the private ip, and sometimes it is not a good thing, that's why I've added a **PRIVATE_HOSTNAME** parameter in configuration file.
+In this way you can specify even the public ip (or public dns) and private ip (or dns)
 ```
 HOSTNAME=192.168.169.170
 #or